CAN YOU BUILD A CUSTOM DESIGN?

 DO YOU ONLY BUILD CERTAIN MODELS OF VANS, DO YOU BUILD OTHER STUFF?

 HOW DOES IT WORK, DO I BRING YOU THE VAN OR THE VAN IS INCLUDED?

 We work primarily with ProMaster, Sprinter and Transit.
 You bring us your own van, or have it delivered to the shop.
 We can work with a local dealer to find you a ProMaster.
 We are not building out skoolies, trailers, minivans, etc. at this time.

 Typically, we can get your van in the shop 2-3 months from placing a deposit.
 A build usually takes 6-8 weeks.

 CAN YOU JUST DO SOME WORK ON MY VAN?

 CAN YOU JUST DO THE WIRING AND CUT HOLES?

 We focus on full custom build outs, but try to fit in small jobs whenever possible.
 We install windows, air conditioners, roof racks, bike racks, and electrical systems.
 Shop rate $125/hr.

 For quality control we only install components we provide from our product partners.
 We are dealers and installers of roof racks and ladders by Aluminess.
 Windows by AM Auto.
-Electrical components by Battle Born Batteries, Victron Energy, and Zamp Solar.
-Hitches and steps by etrailer.
+Electrical components by Battle Born Batteries and Victron Energy.
 Bike racks by Rocky Mounts, 12V rooftop air conditioners by Nomadic Cooling.